shubhamjw10/Finance-Datascience-Porfolio/README.md

 ## Project 7:
 Create an eigen portfolio using PCA and then verify the portfolio using hierarchical clustering approach to group the stocks in NASDAQ 100 based on their correlation.

+## Project 8:
+I replicate the idea of Ray Dalio's Holy grial of investing idea to create a Minimally Correlated Portfolio using network and graph theory ideas.